mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

-where it is assumed that the matrix is symmetric, so the coefficients in the bottom left are not specified.
+where it is assumed that the matrix is symmetric, so the coefficients in the bottom left corner are not specified.
 The first value in the top left corner of the matrix, :math:`\sigma_{11} \text{(0-1)}`, indicates that the :math:`\sigma` value for the interaction between the first (0) and second atom (1) is :math:`\sigma_{11}`, as both atoms 0 and 1 are of type 1.
 A similar matrix can be written for epsilon_sigma_ij.